-NOTE: Alway make sure that a new battery is fully charged before installing it on a generator set.
+NOTE: Always make sure that a new battery is fully charged before installing it on a generator set.
 Failure to do so can cause damage to the engine control module in the generator set.

 All connections must be clean and tight.
-Check the electrolyte (fluid) in the battery periodically to be sure it is above the plates.
-Never allow the battery to remain in a discharged condition.
+Check the electrolyte (fluid) in the battery monthly to be sure it is above the plates-refill as required.
+Never allow the battery plates to be exposed and never allow a battery to remain in a discharged condition.